Florida's Johnson rejoins team, works as coach amid recovery - WHIZ News

-GAINESVILLE, Fla.
-(AP) — Florida forward Keyontae Johnson is back with the team and working as a coach in practice, coach Mike White said Monday.

-Johnson was released from the hospital last week, 10 days after collapsing on the court at Florida State and needing emergency medical attention.
+Johnson was released from the hospital last week, 10 days after needing emergency medical attention.

-“Right now he’s really eager to help with scouting and coaching,” White said.
+“Right now he’s really eager to help with scouting and doing some coaching, doing some officiating, talking a little trash on the sideline,” White said.

 The Gators (3-1) postponed four games following Johnson’s collapse and took 15 days off.
-They returned to practice Sunday and will get back on the court Wednesday night at Vanderbilt, the Southeastern Conference opener for both teams.
+They returned to practice Sunday and will get back on the court Wednesday night at Vanderbilt (4-2), the Southeastern Conference opener for both teams.

 “Our guys are ready to move forward, not move on from Keyontae, but move forward with him,” White said.